PyFunceble/mariadb/README.md

 # mariadb

-A repository which builds a custom image of mariadb for our CI.
+A repository which builds a custom image of MariaDB for our CI.